makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Write a script that prints the results of a specific command in another file
+Create a file that has a file name containg special characters